sashimi-git/JetsonEnvironment/README.md

 # JetsonXavierNX ML Environment
-You can build an environment for artificial intelligence with JetsonXavierNX.
 Running these Dockerfiles will install the following packages:
 - Machine learning library (one of the following)
     - Tensorflow v1.15.5